Reagan Democrat: Donald Trump and Joe Biden

 Following the 2016 election, which saw many Rust Belt counties turn to Trump, a Republican strategist said that the working-class Reagan Democrats who favored Trump in 2016 should now be called "Trump Republicans".
 Conversely, it has been suggested that Reagan Democrats did not necessarily swing the Rust Belt states in 2016 but rather that Democratic voters in those regions stayed home on election day.
 Trump became the first Republican presidential candidate to win all three Rust Belt states of Michigan, Pennsylvania, and Wisconsin since Reagan in 1984.
 (Note: Ronald Reagan was the last Republican presidential candidate to win the Rust Belt state of Wisconsin in 1984.)
 (Note: George H. W. Bush was the last Republican presidential candidate to win the Rust Belt states of Michigan and Pennsylvania in 1988.)

-In a 2021 profile with Politico, Stan Greenberg used the term "Biden Republican" to identify a large bloc of suburban white collar voters who chose Joe Biden over Trump in the 2020 United States presidential election.
+In a 2021 profile with Politico, Stan Greenberg used the term "Biden Republican" to identify a large bloc of suburban white collar voters who chose Joe Biden over Trump in the 2020 presidential election.
 Greenberg highlighted that these voters have been reliably Republican for decades but were inclined to vote for the Democratic nominee because of the nativism of Trumpism.
-Following the 2024 United States presidential election, Trump flipped all three Rust Belt states of Michigan, Pennsylvania, and Wisconsin again.
+Following the 2024 presidential election, Trump narrowly flipped all three Rust Belt states of Michigan, Pennsylvania, and Wisconsin again.
 With Trump's Electoral College victories in 2016 and 2024, he became the first Republican presidential candidate to win all three Rust Belt states twice since Reagan in 1980 and 1984.
-(Note: George W. Bush was the only Republican presidential candidate who was able to narrowly win the electoral college and thus the presidency twice in 2000 and 2004 without carrying any of the three Rust Belt states.)
+(Note: George W. Bush was the only Republican presidential candidate who was able to narrowly win the electoral college and thus the presidency twice in 2000 and 2004 without carrying any of the three Rust Belt states at least once.)